 Amala food products include yam which is peeled, sliced, dried and then grated or ground into a fine Amala powder known as Elubo.
 The preparation is different from Amala Lafun also known as White Amala.

-Ever wondered why it is dark brown in color, Oka derives its color from yam when it turns brown after drying it.
+Ever wondered why it is dark brown, Oka derives its color from yam when it turns brown after drying it.

-This process is similar for plantains, although unripe plantains are used for that process.
+This process is similar for plantain amala, although unripe plantains are used for that process.

 Àmàlà and diabetes work hand in hand, especially when missed with plantain flour.

 The food (Elubo with ewedu and stew) is a very good meal for diabetic management because elubo (Yam flour) is known for its small glycemic index.

-The dietary fibre in Elubo (Yam flour) aids to reduce low-density lipoproteins and the pepper used in making the stew stops the build-up of cholesterol in the body
+The dietary fiber in Elubo (Yam flour) aids to reduce low-density lipoproteins and the pepper used in making the stew stops the build-up of cholesterol in the body

 Also, some antioxidants found in ewedu aids in lowering cancer risk.
-In addition, Dietary Fiber in elubo can reduce the risk of having colon cancer.
+Besides, Dietary Fiber in elubo can reduce the risk of having colon cancer.